How fast should a Website Load in 2024?

 Regardless of how fast the website loads, it will all be to no avail if the core functionality fails to perform as per user expectations.
 For optimal results, all testing, including unit tests, must be run on actual devices.
 Testing is only 100 percent effective when conducted under real user situations.
 Emulators/Simulators and Virtual Machines are incapable of accurately simulating the precise conditions under which devices work; hence, their findings do not instill sufficient confidence to release the code into production.

-Real device testing is essential for both manual and automated Selenium testing in order to receive credible findings.
+Real device testing is essential for both manual and automated Selenium Testing in order to receive credible findings.
 In order to avoid the prohibitive costs of establishing an in-house lab, businesses tend to favour cloud-based testing infrastructure.

 Tags